zoziha/seakeeping/README.md

 [2]: https://github.com/fortran-lang/fpm
 [3]: https://fortran-lang.org/compilers

 Based on programming experience, writing more detailed and expressive code for a specific field helps to improve the readability, maintainability, and descriptiveness of the code from the bottom.

 Therefore, this package is formed to express and calculate the seakeeping problem of ships.
+Facts have proved that this package has indeed improved my coding efficiency and code reuse

 Note: Based on the module shake-off feature of the `fpm` program, modules that are not `use` will not participate in the source code compilation, which can relatively improve the compilation efficiency.

 ## Selective compilation

 `fpm` supports tree shattering feature, which can be controlled by the `-no-prune` option, which is enabled by default.
 Meanwhile, `fpm` supports preprocessors since `0.7.0`.

 If you need to build this package completely as a link library `seakeeping`, you can use the following `flag`: